stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 so real to Danforth that he suffers from it still.

-  He has on rare occasions whispered disjointed and irresponsible things about "the black pit ",  "the carven rim ",  "the proto-shoggoths ", "the windowless solids with five dimensions ",  "the nameless cylinder ", "the elder pharos ",  "Yog-Sothoth ",  "the primal white jelly ", "the colour out of space ",  "the wings ",  "the eyes in darkness ", "the moon-ladder ",  "the original, the eternal, the undying ", and other bizarre conceptions; but when he is fully himself he repudiates all this and attributes it to his curious and macabre reading of earlier years.
+  He has on rare occasions whispered disjointed and irresponsible things about "the black pit",  "the carven rim",  "the proto-shoggoths", "the windowless solids with five dimensions",  "the nameless cylinder", "the elder pharos",  "Yog-Sothoth",  "the primal white jelly", "the colour out of space",  "the wings",  "the eyes in darkness", "the moon-ladder",  "the original, the eternal, the undying", and other bizarre conceptions; but when he is fully himself he repudiates all this and attributes it to his curious and macabre reading of earlier years.
 Danforth, indeed, is known to be among the few who have ever dared go completely through that worm-riddled copy of the   Necronomicon